 The Diploma course – includes the first 5 certificate days and then continues on with two additional Diploma days detailed below.

-Day six: Today we develop the front of the body work to introduce gentle abdominal massage, this is great for clients who might suffer from constipation and for some will also help some release built up emotional tension.
-In the afternoon everyone will have the change to massage and get individual feedback from the course tutor.
+Days six and seven: On these final two days we develop the front of the body work to introduce gentle abdominal massage, this is great for clients who might suffer from constipation and for some will also help some release built up emotional tension.
+You will also have the change to massage and get individual feedback from the course tutor.

-Day seven: Today the pace of our massage training changes and we introduce the use of aromatherapy in massage and how essential oils can assist your treatments.
-We will focus on 10 essential oils, look at their therapeutic uses and the health and safety issues in using them safely, you then get to practice blending oils and our practical work will focus on light touch massage using Fusion Massage techniques – a really relaxing way to end 7 days of work.
+During these two days we also introduce the use of aromatherapy in massage and how essential oils can assist your treatments.
+We will focus on 10 essential oils, look at their therapeutic uses and the health and safety issues in using them safely, you then get to practice blending oils and learn how the massage can be adapted to a wider range of treatments.

 Part Four is the completion of your massage training where you consolidate your learning and build your confidence by massaging friends and family as case study treatments.
 You are required to complete 15 hours of case studies and full guidance will be given, this won’t be anything we haven’t already been discussing at length during the practical training session.